-- 3.11 Located as near the turbine as possible.
+3.11 Located as near the turbine as possible.
 Long piping distances between a steam trap and a turbine can cause the trap to steam lock.
 This occurs when the line to the trap is filled with superheated steam.
 Superheated steam gets trapped in the line and prevents new condensate from actuating the trap.
 The condensate will back up into the turbine until the steam in the line condenses.
-If it is impossible to locate the steam trap near the turbine, use a trap that has a steam lock release valve. - 3.12 Located below the turbine.
+If it is impossible to locate the steam trap near the turbine, use a trap that has a steam lock release valve.

+- 3.12 Located below the turbine.
 The steam trap will not actuate until the condensate reaches the trap.
-If the steam trap is elevated this will not occur until the equipment is already partially flooded. - 3.13 Important note: In some cases the bore of the turbine will be greater in diameter than the seal face OD.
+If the steam trap is elevated this will not occur until the equipment is already partially flooded. - 3.13 Important note: In most cases the bore of the turbine will be greater in diameter than the seal face OD until the throat expands into the case.
 This makes it easy for condensate that forms at the seals to drain back into the turbine case.
-However, in many cases the diameter of the turbine bore is less than the seal face OD.
+However, in some cases the diameter steps down.
 This prevents condensate that forms at the seal faces from draining back into the case.
 Instead, it pools around the seal faces at bottom dead center.
-To prevent this from occurring all externally mounted seals should be provided with drain taps piped to separate steam traps.
-If the turbine has a large enough bore or if the turbine geometry has been modified to provide drainage into the case these drain taps can be plugged.
-A separate trap should be used for each seal, and should be applied as near the seal as possible.
-Pipe or tubing should be used to connect the drain to the steam trap if possible, otherwise use high pressure / high temperature steel braided hose.
+To prevent this from occurring the turbine geometry should be modified to provide drainage into the case or separate steam traps should be applied directly at the seals in addition to the trap provided at the case drain.